hawkinsw/CPPTimes/general-loops-while-loops.md

 Yes, there is!

-One of the nasty things about the `do ... while` loop that we wrote above was that we had to check for the loop's termination condition (`grade < 0`) in multiple places.
-It would be nice if we could do that a single time and save ourselves some typing.
+One of the nasty things about the `do ... while` loop that we wrote above was that we had to check for the loop's termination condition (`grade < 0`) in multiple places.[^places] It would be nice if we could do that a single time and save ourselves some typing.
 The `while` loop is there to help us out!
 In order to make sure that we only have to check our termination condition in the loop a single time, we do what is called a _priming_ operation.
 The priming operation prepares the necessary variable(s) for the evaluation of the `while` loop's condition for the first iteration.
 If we were converting between a `do ... while` and a `while` loop, the priming operation must set the state of the program in such a way that the loop will execute its body at least once!
 Why?
 Because that is *exactly* what the `do ... while` guarantees -- that the body of the loop will be executed exactly once!

+[^places]: We didn't write _the exact_ same code in two places, though, did we?
+No!
+One check is in the "positive" direction and the other check is in the "negative" direction.

 ```C++
 #include <iomanip>